High Availability Prerequisites

 Using the Setup Wizard, or manually afterward, configure each firewall with a unique hostname and non-conflicting static IP addresses.

-For example, one node could be firewall-a.example.com and the other firewall-b.example.com, or a more personalized pair of names.
-Avoid naming the nodes master and backup since those are states and not roles, instead they could be named primary and secondary.
+For example, the primary node could be firewall-a.example.com and the secondary could be firewall-b.example.com, or a more personalized pair of names.

 Both nodes must have the GUI running on the same port and protocol.
 This guide assumes both use HTTPS on port 443.